Last Updated on

 This article focused on giving you a few different formulas and suggestions.
 While it is important to become aware of proven standard practices in the industry, it is also vital to know when to think outside the lines.

-Some of the most successful media campaigns out there are the brainchild of forward-thinkers.
+Some of the most successful media campaigns out there is the brainchild of forward-thinkers.
 They aren’t afraid to use their creativity and break all the rules, if necessary!

 When preparing for an email marketing campaign, allow yourself to be a visionary.
 Follow your instinct, rather than a preset formula, if the situation calls for it!